wastelander47/629IoT/Project/README.md

 The code always uploads the latest data read from DHT11.
 Refresh the web page to get the latest data.
 ![alt text](https://github.com/wastelander47/629IoT/blob/main/Project/remote_url2.png)

+By accessing the Raspberry Pi's IP address with the pre-set port, users can get the temperature and humidity information of their room anytime and anywhere.